You are here

 What issues do unions and management negotiate?

-During labor negotiations with unions representing state employees, the focus is on issues that matter to all employees—wages, health benefit costs, methods for resolving disputes, and on creating a better environment in which to manage the state’s human resources.
+During labor negotiations with unions representing state employees, the focus is on issues that matter to all employees—wages, hours and other terms and conditions of employment, health benefit costs, and methods for resolving disputes.

-Adult family home providers, child care providers, home care individual providers and language access providers are not state employees.
-They are only considered state employees for the purposes of collective bargaining.
-Individuals covered under the non-state employee agreements are business owners, independent contractors, or employees of the consumer of services.
-The scope of labor negotiations is defined in RCW 41.56 and RCW 74.39A.270.
+Adult family home, family child care and language access providers are publicly funded service providers and are not state employees.
+The legislature has conferred the right to bargain through statute, as such, they are only considered state employees for the narrow purposes of collective bargaining.
+Individuals covered under the non-state employee agreements are business owners and independent contractors.
+The scope of labor negotiations is defined in RCW 41.56 and is limited to economic compensation such as the rate of subsidy and tiered reimbursement, health and welfare benefits, professional development, training and grievance procedures.

 CAPTCHA